Eastern Michigan University

 - Research Opportunities are available for faculty and students through the office.
 Information on current research, publishing opportunities, and conference presentations is also available.
 Staff assistance is provided for data collection and literature reviews.

 - A Resource Library located in the Office of Academic Service-Learning provides journals, books and other publications related to academic service-learning.
-A number of electronic resources are also available through the office via the internet.
+A number of electronic resources are also available through the office via the Internet.

 - Networking is available through our Office.
 Faculty have the opportunity to meet one on one and discuss important decisions about their courses, find valuable information, share ideas and keep up to date on any news events.
 Through this interaction, faculty from partnerships and supportive networks and engage in collaborative scholarship.

-Fall 2015 Faculty Fellows Application
+Winter 2016 Faculty Fellows Application

 Need to navigate and/or locate community engagement activity at EMU?
 Engage is a website dedicated to fostering awareness and access of community engagement activity at EMU.